 Best practices for cybersecurity

-Addressing the cybersecurity threats facing the education sector requires new and better solutions, including stronger multi-factor authentication methods, more effective anti-phishing defenses, and approaches that reduce the impacts and risks of ransomware attacks.
+Addressing the cyber security threats facing the education sector requires new and better solutions, including stronger multi-factor authentication methods, more effective anti-phishing defenses, and approaches that reduce the impacts and risks of cyberattacks in schools.
 Equally as important is to enlist the people within the sector in the fight against cyberthreats.
 In this case, the best practices for cybersecurity include such cybersecurity defenses as developing a risk assessment for your institution, assessing the cybersecurity preparedness of third-party vendors in the vendor selection process, and securing cyber insurance coverage.

 Overall, something new and improved must be done to enact cybersecurity defenses and develop approaches to safeguard institutions, the data they are responsible for, and the staff, faculty, and students who work or study within.